-Regardless of the discount your profession earns you, it's worth seeking additional ways to save.
+Aside from the discount your profession earns you, it's worth seeking additional ways to save.
 Let’s explore other ways to save on auto insurance in addition to your occupational discount.

 If you have a renters, condo owners, or homeowners insurance policy, you can receive a discount if you carry car insurance with the same company.
 This "bundling" discount is usually referred to as a multi-policy discount.
-It can help you save on your auto and home policies.
+It can help you save on your auto and home insurance policies.

 If you don't have a renters insurance policy, consider getting one.
 They're relatively inexpensive — usually less than $200 per year — and can protect you and your assets in case of disaster.